AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_Role.md

 #### 404

-ClientCredential Client or Tenant not found.
+Client Credential Client or Tenant not found.

 #### 500